Save Money! Make your own T-Shirt Yarn!

 Update: I made a headband!
 Check it out.

 Once you have removed the elastic, cut the corner seams off, and you will have what looks like a rectangle with squares cut into the corners.
-The key here is that it should now lay flat.
-Diagram of Sheet with Corners cut out
+The key here is that it should now lay flat. - Cut Your Sheet into Strips

 Now, you are ready to cut the sheet into one long continuous strip.
 First look at the grain of the sheet.
 You want to be sure to cut ACROSS THE GRAIN so that the yarn will curl on itself correctly.